 In this method, user constraints will be integrated as support hints in the clustering process.
-For example, they can be used in the conditional of assigning points to clusters, in initializing centers at the first step of K-Means, or in voting clustering algorithms, etc. In [37], the COP-KMeans is presented, this is one of the newest constraint based clustering algorithm.
+For example, they can be used in the conditional of assigning points to clusters, in initializing centers at the first step of K-Means, or in voting clustering algorithms, etc. In [52], the COP-KMeans is presented, this is one of the newest constraint based clustering algorithm.
 In the COP-KMeans, constraints are integrated in the clustering assignment loop.
 The clusters detected must satisfy all the provided user constraints.
 This algorithm has opened a direction for various researches to follow.
-In [7], the authors introduced a constraint based clustering algorithm using some labeled data points, named Seed K-Means.
+In [8], the authors introduced a constraint based clustering algorithm using some labeled data points, named Seed K-Means.
 The seeds are used to initialize k centers for K-Means at the first step.
-In [38], the constraint graph based clustering is proposed.
+In [3], the constraint graph based clustering is proposed.
 The constraints in this case are used to help the process of constructing k-NN graph.
-In [39], the Constraint Based Selection algorithm (CBS) is presented.
+In [44], the Constraint Based Selection algorithm (CBS) is presented.
 In the research, the authors used constraints in the voting process.
 Three principle algorithms including K-Means, DBSCAN and spectral clustering are used to produce clusters.
 After that, they select the best solution from a set of clusters that satisfies the largest number of given constraints.
-In [32], the seed graph based clustering is proposed.
-Using a k-NN graph to present the data set, the seeds are used in the partitioning process to form the
+In [45], the seed graph based clustering is proposed.
+Using a k-NN graph to present the data set, the seeds are used in the partitioning process to form the connected components (principle clusters), i.e. each connected component contains at most one kind of seeds.
+The use of seeds brings benefits in finding the best solution of partitioning a graph into clusters.
+In [41], the constraint DBSCAN (C-DBSCAN) is introduced.
+The key idea of C-DBSCAN includes some steps as follows.
+Firstly, partitioning the data space into denser subspaces with the help of a KD-Tree.
+Secondly, from such the denser subspaces, we build a set of initial local clusters, which are groups of points within the leaf nodes of the

-ID Work #Side inf. used #Method
+ID Work #Side inf. used # Method

 1 COP-KMeans (2001) ML, CL Enforcing constraints

 2 SKM (2002) seeds Enforcing seeds

 3 CCL (2002) ML, CL Metric learning

-4 MPCK-Means $(2004)$ ML, CL Metric learning
+4 MPCK-Means (2004) ML, CL Metric learning

 5 HCC (2004) ML, CL Enforcing constraints

 6 CVQE (2004) ML, CL Penalty based

-7 LCVQE $(2006)$ ML, CL Penalty based
+7 LCVQE (2006) ML, CL Penalty based

 8 MDCA (2006) ML, CL Metric learning

 9 AFCC (2008) ML, CL Metric learning

 10 HISSCLU (2008) seeds Enforcing seeds

-11 CDBSCAN $(2009)$ ML, CL Enforcing constraints
+11 CDBSCAN (2009) ML, CL Enforcing constraints

-12 SSDBSCAN $(2009)$ seeds Enforcing seeds
+12 SSDBSCAN (2009) seeds Enforcing seeds

 13 MCLA (2009) ML, CL Enforcing constraints

-14 SS-Kernel-kmeans $(2009)$ ML, CL Enforcing constraints
+14 SS-Kernel-kmeans (2009) ML, CL Enforcing constraints

 15 KML (2010) ML, CL Metric learning

 16 CECM (2012) ML, CL Metric learning

 17 2SAT (2010) ML, CL, MD, MS SAT based method

 18 CGC (2011) ML, CL Enforcing constraints

-19 SECM $(2014)$ seeds Enforcing seeds
+19 SECM (2014) seeds Enforcing seeds

 20 CBS (2017) ML, CL Enforcing constraints

 21 CPCC (2017) ML, CL CP based method

 22 ILP-HC (2017) ML, CL ILP based method

 23 CVQE+ (2018) ML, CL Penalty based

 24 SSGC (2018) seeds Enforcing seeds

 25 MCSSDBS (2019) ML, CL, seeds Enforcing seeds+constraints

-Table 1: Main semi-supervised clustering algorithms in literature (not exhausted works)
+Table 1.
+Main semi-supervised clustering algorithms in literature (not exhausted works)